 - While making the appointment via telephone, you need to have the following information for both parties:

-- At time of appointment, the couples will need to have the following for both individuals:
+- For marriage license application appointments, the couples will need to have the following for both individuals at the time of the appointment:

 *Please note, all customers who enter the building undergo a verbal health screening prior to being permitted to enter.